 For many people, coin collecting is just a hobby.
 But for a few people, their hobby can turn into quite an investment portfolio.
-Knowledge and careful planning can provide a pathway to building a world-class coin collection that will appreciate in value over time.
+Knowledge and careful planning can provide a pathway to building a world-class coin collection that will appreciate over time.

 01 of 05